nalinwadhwa02/terminalOpen/README.md

     make

-which will generate an executable named tOpen.
+which will generate an executable named tOpen which can be launched by

+        ./tOpen

 You can link this to your PATH or keybind it directly or use it in your own preference.

 When launched from a terminal, this opens the file manager in currently in the working directoy of the terminal.